 Contact the local police

-If you discover your passport has been lost or stolen and you are staying in a hotel ask the hotel concierge to contact the police.
+If you discover your passport has been lost or stolen and you are staying in a hotel ask the hotel concierge to contact the police (if you had purchased travel insurance, they would do this for you).
 The hotel’s job is to make your stay as comfortable as possible, so they will do their best to help you resolve the issue.
 They may even have someone act as an interpreter if you run into language issues with the local police.

 If you are in a more remote location, notify the Outfitter and ask him/her to contact the local authorities, as more often than not your outfitter will have existing relationships with law enforcement as well as the ability to help you with other steps in the process of replacing your passport.

 Once you report your passport as missing, it will be invalidated and can no longer be used for travel.
 If at all possible, get a copy of the police report for your records.

 Your next step is going to be to locate the nearest U.S. embassy or consulate in the country you are currently in so you can schedule or request an emergency appointment.
 You will want to speak with the Consular Section to report your passport lost or stolen.

 You need to tell the consular officer every detail of your trip so they can provide the proper assistance.
 One thing to note is that U.S. embassies and consulates cannot issue passports on weekends or holidays, so you may have to adjust some of your travel plans accordingly.

 Apply for a replacement passport

 If you don’t have extra passport photos, make sure to ask the Embassy or Consulate prior to your appointment if they have photo services or if they can tell you where to go to get photos, as you must have a current passport photo to obtain a replacement passport.
 You will also need additional documentation such as: